GeoscienceAustralia/dea-notebooks/10_Scripts/README.rst

 TasseledCapTools.py: a set of python functions to use with the outputs of tasseled cap transforms
      - **thresholded_tasseled_cap**: Computes thresholded tasseled cap wetness, greenness and brightness bands from a six band xarray dataset
      - **pct_exceedance_tasseled_cap**: Counts the number of thresholded tasseled cap scenes per pixel and divides by the number of tasseled cap scenes per pixel

+RainfallTools.py: load rainfall from BoM rainfall grids
+     - **load_rainfall**: Loads gridded rainfall data and fixes offset in underlying BoM data

+FileDialogs.py: A set of file dialog widgets for file paths for opening or saving files.
+     - **SaveFileButton**:creates a button to save your file
+     - **SelectFileButton**:creates a button to select one file
+     - **SelectFilesButton**:SelectFilesButton returns a list of file paths (strings)
 .. toctree::
    :maxdepth: 1